hep-lbdl/hadml/README.md

 ```
 The environment variable `HerwigData` is used to locate the data files.

-## Training the "Cluster Decayer" with particle type labels
+## Training the Event Discriminator
-(not tested yet)

 To perform a training, run the following command:
 ```bash